-“This means that while the treatment is still considered experimental, it’s been made available in a limited capacity while research continues,” explains Dr. Boell.
+“This means that the treatment is being made available in a limited capacity while research continues,” explains Dr. Boell.

 “We’re seeing that monoclonal antibodies can help limit the number of people who require hospitalization.
 And that relieves strain on hospitals and healthcare workers,” adds Dr. Boell.